jorabin/DeRec-Protocol-XState/README.md

-# DeRec-Protocol-Xtsate
+# DeRec-Protocol-XState
-Created with CodeSandbox
+Prototype simulation of DeRec using XState